Meet the Fellows

 Affiliated with: Bio-X; the Office of the Vice Provost and Dean of Research; and Department of Applied Physics, School of Humanities and Sciences

-Andrew Pyo will earn his doctorate in physics from Princeton University in May 2025.
+Andrew Pyo earned his doctorate in physics from Princeton University in May 2025.
 His research combines physics and mathematical modeling to uncover fundamental principles governing biological systems.
 At Stanford, he will use tools from eco-evolutionary dynamics, control theory, and statistical mechanics to investigate the mechanisms that drive diversity, robustness, and efficiency in the immune system.

 Faculty host: Manu Prakash